Heart & Hands Midwifery Intensives

 Schedule, Fees & Registration | Upon Completion | The Instructor

-Heart & Hands Midwifery Intensives were originally founded by Elizabeth Davis in 1982.
+Our history: Heart & Hands Midwifery Intensives were founded by Elizabeth Davis in 1982.
 The course was developed at the request of a group of birth assistants seeking to acquire practical midwifery skills.
-Over the years and by demand, the course evolved to include basic introductory information and emphasis on the intuitive, interpersonal skills essential to effective midwifery care.
+Over the years and by demand, the course has evolved to include basic introductory information and an emphasis on the intuitive, interpersonal skills essential to effective midwifery care.

-The purpose of the HEART & HANDS MIDWIFERY INTENSIVES course is to provide students with a strong and integrated foundation in the art and science of midwifery.
+The purpose of Heart & Hands Midwifery Intensives is to provide a strong and integrated foundation in the art and science of midwifery, as well as:

-The class is designed to accommodate students at various levels of sophistication.
-No prerequisites – beginners are always welcome!
+We accommodate students at various levels of experience in the field.
+No prerequisites–beginners are always welcome!

 FORMAT